mvpdev/casexml/README.md

 casexml
 =======
-An application for working with caseXML
+An application for generating and pushing CaseXML to commcareHQ

-This applications reads a CSV document and auto fill a casexml template.
+This applications both CSV document or Dictionary, and auto fill a casexml template.
 This template is then pushed to commcare or saved in the output folder.

-How it works
+How it works:

 $ python casexml.py format filename_location template_name

 Variables
 ==========
-format:  This is  format of data you want to read.
-It can be either csv, or dict for dictionary
-filename_location: This is the exact file_name.
-Use absolute location of tttthe file and dont forget to add file extesnsion
-template_name: Name of the template you want to populate and save.
-This should be an xml file
+format:\t This is  format of data you want to read.
+It can be either csv, or dict for dictionary \n filename_location:\t This is the exact file_name.
+Use absolute location of tttthe file and dont forget to add file extesnsion \n template_name:\t Name of the template you want to populate and save.
+This should be an xml file.

 example:
 ========